WeblateOrg/weblate/docs/admin/config.rst

    :ref:`project-name`

-.. setting:: PROJECT_WEB_RESTRICT_LOCALHOST
+.. setting:: PROJECT_WEB_RESTRICT_HOST

 PROJECT_WEB_RESTRICT_HOST
 -------------------------

 .. versionadded:: 4.16.2

 Reject using certain hosts in project website.
+Any subdomain is matched, so including ``example.com`` will block ``test.example.com`` as well.
+The list should contain lower case strings only, the parsed domain is lower cased before matching.

 Default configuration: